sshinde3193/Data-is-Life/readme.md

 The data used in all projects is for demonstration purpose only.
 All projects are presented as Python Notebooks.

 #### 1. Survivors of Titanic
- Here is my notebook that goes through data exploration, feature engineering and prediction using Random Forest Classifer.
-The data can be found here
+[Here]{https://github.com/sshinde3193/Data-is-Life/blob/master/Titanic/Survivors%20of%20Titanic.ipynb} is my notebook that goes through data exploration, feature engineering and prediction using Random Forest Classifer.